scottjbarr/bankholidays/README.md

 If you want to load your own data, you can do that with the `LoadFromReader(io.Reader)` function.

 See `data/holidays.csv` for the format.

-## Data source

-The data came from a Grok chat.